 The THRIVE Southern Lorain County collaborative is a community group that is conducted through the United Way Community Collaborative Model.
 It was previously organized through the Creating Healthy Communities Program at Lorain County Public Health, and once known as "Live Healthy Southern Lorain County".
 For more information about THRIVE please contact us at HealthEd@LorainCountyHealth.com or call 440-322-6367 and ask to speak with the Health Promotion and Chronic Disease Prevention division.

-Live Healthy Southern Lorain County Partner Projects:
+A few examples of Live Healthy Southern Lorain County partner projects include:

 Healthy Corner Store - Chet and Fran’s Country Store

 100% Tobacco Free Campus Policy - Wellington Schools

 100% Tobacco Free Policy - Village of Wellington